kasunkv/thekvkblog-aurelia-02-customizing-application-startup/README.md

 # The KVK Blog - Building Apps With Aurelia: 02 - Customizing Aurelia Application Startup
-Hello Aurelia App for Getting Started with Aurelia Framework for the Building Apps with Aurelia Blog Series.
+In this we extend our Hello Aurelia App to customize the app startup to add our own logging and load a different root module for the app.

 #### Download Dependancies
 Run the following commands before runing the app.